BERMUDA 5 days

 • The trail begins not far from the Swizzle Pub & Restaurant (6 min walk).

-• Abbott’s Cliff - is a nature reserve, walking in a secluded landscape, with ocean views overlooking Harrington Sound.
+• Abbott’s Cliff - It is a nature reserve with quiet walking trails and ocean views of Harrington Sound.

 • Take Bus #10 or #11 from St. George or Hamilton.
 Get off at the Abbotts Cliff Park bus stop, then walk down.